Skip Navigation

 LINX Reflux Device Failed Due to Manufacturing Defect, Lawsuit Alleges

-A Texas man claims he was implanted with a defective, and now-recalled LINX device, which required him to undergo additional surgery earlier this month to remove it.
+A Texas man has filed a lawsuit indicating that he was implanted with a defective, and now-recalled LINX acid reflux device, which required him to undergo additional surgery earlier this month to remove it.

-The complaint (PDF) was filed by Larry Price in the U.S. District Court for the District of Minnesota on November 18, naming Torax Medical Inc. and Ethicon Inc. as defendants.
+The complaint (PDF) was brought by Larry Price in the U.S. District Court for the District of Minnesota on November 18, naming Torax Medical Inc. and Ethicon Inc. as defendants.

 LINX Device Recall